 We flew TAP Airlines to Lisbon for $130 and then backpacked by train using the au courant student Eurail Pass—unlimited travel anytime, anywhere, for a flat fee.
 From Portugal we crossed the border into the unheralded Spanish beach town of Vigo, then caught up with hoards of other young world travelers in Madrid, southern France, Florence, Switzerland, Germany, Amsterdam, Paris, and finally, London.

 We spent meagerly on coffee, inexpensive meals of mostly sandwiches, a few beers, museum visits and cheap hostel lodgings.
 Early in the trip, at a bar in Madrid where we hung with some local students, I had the temerity to order a Cognac.
 Chuck hit the roof for me blowing our budget.
-Later, in Munich, the bank teller doing our currency conversion made a decimal place error that resulted in a 10-times windfall in our favor.
-We spent our ill-gained fortune on expensive British cigarettes, a sit-down meal and lots of beer.
+Later, in Munich, the bank teller doing our currency conversion made a decimal place error that resulted in a huge windfall in our favor.
+We spent our ill-gained fortune on expensive British cigarettes, a sit-down meal, and lots of beer.
 Years later, that bank came looking for Chuck in the US to collect.
 They did not prevail.

 Paris was the crowning achievement of our adventure.

 We traipsed around Montmartre, ate Algerian couscous near Place Saint-Michel, sipped hard cider with crepes served by pretty French gals in Normandie dress in St. Germain.
-Even Natalie, who was on a separate journey of her own, showed up for what proved to be a pre-wedding honeymoon.
+Even Natalie, who was on a separate journey of her own, showed up for what proved to be our pre-wedding honeymoon.
 We saw the Eiffel Tower before it was a light show, Impressionist art before there was Musee D’Orsay, and the Louvre before it had a pyramid.
 We puffed French Gaouloises cigarettes —“gow-wheezers,” we called them—before they carried warnings.

 Chuck was a magisterial trip leader and his business sense imprinted sure-handed discipline on our travel.
 But like escargot in garlic butter, he was an acquired taste.
 Chuck could be outrageous, insolent, sullen or giddy from one moment to the next.
 He was intelligent to a fault and infuriatingly haughty at times.
 I found his bad taste and misbehavior viciously amusing.
 But not everyone shared my opinion that, most of the time, it was harmless fun.

-Chuck got us thrown out of the Palace of Versailles because his pseudo boom box–a portable radio with a built-in cassette player that we borrowed from Natalie–blared soul tunes not in keeping with the decor or decorum of Louis XIV.
+Chuck got us thrown out of the Palace of Versailles because his pseudo boom box–a portable radio with a built-in cassette player that we borrowed from Natalie–blared soul tunes not in keeping with the decorum of Louis XIV.
 We were bounced from a cheap Latin Quarter hotel on Rue du Sommerade when Chuck outraged the madam of the house one morning by roaming the hallways bare-assed looking for toilet paper.
 “Ou es le papier du toilette?” he publicly exclaimed in his altogether.
 Chuck used rudimentary high-school French in other ways that–at the time–seemed hilarious.
 “D’argent du guerre!” he would demand, usually when he had one too many beers and was of a mind to take locals to task for the country’s World War II debts.

 On an excursion to Reims in the Champagne district, we visited the House of Lanson.
 Then still family-owned, Lanson didn’t offer the typical wine house tour-and-tasting for visitors.
-But Chuck had a scheme and he wangled a private-office appointment with one of the Chateau’s directors.
-Despite our dress of blue jeans, T-shirts and sneakers, he fibbed and said that I was shopping for a suitable Champagne for my impending wedding.
+But Chuck had a scheme and he wangled us a private-office appointment with one of the Chateau’s directors.
+Despite our dress of blue jeans, T-shirts and sneakers, he fibbed that I was shopping for a suitable Champagne for my impending wedding.
 We walked out with two bottles–complimentary, of course–of Lanson Black Label.
 Back in Paris, we stashed and chilled them in an odd porcelain basin affixed in our hotel room.
 The water closet was down the hall, but even the most modest accommodations had bedside bidets.

 At summer’s end, Chuck stayed on in London for his master’s degree and I went home to my new bride and new job.
 But our friendship stayed strong.
 In 1977, I was best man at Chuck’s wedding on an epically cold and snowy February day in Buffalo, NY.
-In 1983, on the night my son was born, I fled the hospital to Chuck’s house the moment my wife and the baby fell asleep.
+In 1983, the night my son was born, I fled the hospital to Chuck’s house the moment my wife and the baby fell asleep.
 We both got astoundingly drunk because becoming a parent startled and scared me like nothing–not even Vietnam–ever had.

 Not long after, however, Chuck and I drifted apart.
 We raised our children in different suburbs and our career paths veered.
 As a PhD in Economics, he rose very high in the banking food chain.
 By the early 1990s, Chuck stopped taking my phone calls, and my e-mails to him went unanswered.
 I became angry and resentful.
 I never stopped caring.
 Eventually, however, I just stopped trying.
 Even now, I’m at a loss to understand the schism.
 We were disconnected for decades.